k2ocabhinav/Spring-Voyage/README.md

 ## Introduction

-Spring-Voyage is a project aimed at [briefly describe the project's purpose].
+Spring-Voyage is a project aimed at providng Spring & Springboot related contents in easy-to-understand way.
 We welcome contributions from everyone, and this guide will help you get started with contributing to the repository.

 ## Getting Started

 ### Fork the Repository

-1. Navigate to the [Spring-Voyage repository](https://github.com/your-username/Spring-Voyage) on GitHub.
+1. Navigate to the [Spring-Voyage repository](https://github.com/k2ocabhinav/Spring-Voyage.git) on GitHub.
 2. Click the `Fork` button in the top-right corner of the page to create a copy of the repository under your GitHub account.

 ### Clone the Repository